Electrical Engineering (Art, Media and Engineering) MS and PhD

 What are the right expectations to have from AME graduate classes?

 As an ECEE graduate student, you will learn the core engineering concepts in the ECEE classes.
 In the AME graduate classes, you will be exposed to broader critiques which will help you understand why a particular technology or algorithm might or might not make sense in a particular application, but you will not be taught very many fundamental algorithms, such as those taught in the engineering classes.
 You can expect to work with students outside of your background, such as from the arts and media design, and be expected to pose an interesting question or application, and contribute your skills towards answering the question or building a working system that may provide a way to answer the posed question.
-Sounds interesting?
-Please see below for feedback from real students who took these classes successfully.

 What is the feedback from ECEE students on some of these classes?